 It’s a funny old life with multiple sclerosis and I write about whatever’s on my mind, no matter how trivial or random, and not always about MS. After starting my blog in 2012, it’s now read in over 100 countries, so a huge thank-you to everyone who has supported me over the years.

-Originally from Scotland, I now live Cardiff, South Wales with my son, The Teenager.
+Originally from Scotland, I now live Cardiff, South Wales and my son, The Teenager, is at University.
 I was diagnosed with MS in May 2012; I had my first course of Alemtuzumab (Campath/Lemtrada) in the summer of 2012 and had my second in 2013.
 In Autumn 2015, I had a third course.

 I was dismissed from my last job for having MS – I won the tribunal – and I’m now working for my friend’s company and enjoying every minute as a building site project manager, muddy boots and all.